A giant donut-shaped machine just proved a near-limitless clean power source is possible - KTVZ

 Fusion, on the other hand, is much safer, can produce little waste and requires only small amounts of abundant, naturally-sourced fuel, including elements extracted from seawater.
 This makes it an attractive option as the world transitions away from the fossil fuels driving climate change.

-In a giant donut-shaped machine known as a tokamak, scientists near the English city of Oxford were able to generate a record-breaking 59 megajoules of sustained fusion energy over five seconds on December 21 last year.
+In a giant donut-shaped machine known as a tokamak, scientists working in the English village of Culham, near Oxford, were able to generate a record-breaking 59 megajoules of sustained fusion energy over five seconds on December 21 last year.
 Five seconds is the limit the machine can sustain the power before its magnets overheat.

 A magnetic field is required to contain the high temperatures needed to carry out the fusion process, which can be as high as 150 million degrees Celsius, 10 times hotter than the center of the sun.